bagustris/nlp-python/reference.md

 : Given a corpus, one refer another

 Semantic (role labelling)
-: labelling sentence to give (different) meaning e.q: /I saw a man/ with telescope/ or /I saw/ a man with telescope/
+: Labelling sentence to give (different) meaning e.q: /I saw a man/ with telescope/ or /I saw/ a man with telescope/

 Lexicon
-: dictionary of words and its type
+: Dictionary of words and its type

 Syntatic
 : Relation of word to other words (structure).